rymot-hq/.github/profile/README.md

 ### Rymot Local

-Personal productivity intelligence for individuals.
+Personal cognitive intelligence for modern knowledge work.

 A local-first desktop experience designed for developers, students, freelancers, and knowledge workers who want to better understand how they work without sending their data to the cloud.